PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   instead.
 - A check which flags (and ideally, replaces) `try-finally` constructs with equivalent `try-with-resources` constructs.
+- A check which drops exceptions declared in `throws` clauses if they are (a) not actually thrown and (b) the associated method cannot be overridden.
+- A check which tries to statically import certain methods whenever used, if possible.
+The set of targeted methods should be configurable, but may default to e.g. `java.util.Function.identity()`, the static methods exposed by `java.util.stream.Collectors` and the various Guava collector factory methods.
 - A Guava-specific check which replaces `Joiner.join` calls with `String.join` calls in those cases where the latter is a proper substitute for the former.
+- A Guava-specific check which flags `{Immutable,}Multimap` type usages where `{Immutable,}{List,Set}Multimap` would be more appropriate.
+- A Guava-specific check which rewrites `if (conditional) { throw new IllegalArgumentException(); }` and variants to an equivalent `checkArgument` statement.
+Idem for other exception types.
 - A Spring-specific check which enforces that methods with the `@Scheduled` annotation are also annotated with New Relic's `@Trace` annotation.
 - A Spring-specific check which enforces that `@RequestMapping` annotations,